drublackberry/Spark-The-Definitive-Guide/README.md

 - [Chapter 8](https://github.com/drublackberry/Spark-The-Definitive-Guide/blob/master/notebook/Chapter8.ipynb) is reserved for performing joins on DataFrames.
 - [Chapter 9](https://github.com/drublackberry/Spark-The-Definitive-Guide/blob/master/notebook/Chapter9.ipynb) deals with I/O concepts (loading and storing data).
 This notebooks shows as well how to load the Spark Session so it can talk to SQL databases.
 - [Chapter 24](https://github.com/drublackberry/Spark-The-Definitive-Guide/blob/master/notebook/Chapter24.ipynb) demos a Machine Learning Pipeline based on Logistic Regression and covers some bugs in the hypeparameter retrieval.
+- [Chapter 25](https://github.com/drublackberry/Spark-The-Definitive-Guide/blob/master/notebook/Chapter25.ipynb) is a showroom for feature extraction using Spark's ML.

 Work is still on-going.